 PROGRESS REPORTS

-All students are required to submit, in consultation with their supervisor, a progress report at the end of each semester.
-The Postgraduate Studies and Scholarships Office contacts each student to initiate this process.
+All thesis students are required to submit, in consultation with their supervisors, a progress report at the end of each semester.
+The University Graduate School contacts each student and their supervisor/s to initiate this process.

 SUBMISSION OF THESIS